 You can also get 10% off diving with selected operators in Bali if you have our GTS discount card – alongside hundreds of other discounts on diving and brands worldwide!

 General Bali Info

 Bali is almost unbeatable at offering such a vast range of scuba diving adventures.
 With its inspiring landscapes and culture, it is hard not to fall in love with the island.

-To enjoy scuba diving in Bali, it is recommended to be already an advanced open water diver qualified for deep diving.
+To enjoy the best scuba diving in Bali, it is recommended to be already an Advanced Open Water diver, allowing for deeper diving.
 Experience with drift diving and currents is also recommended.
 Scuba diving in Indonesia is fantastic but can sometimes be challenging.